Find out about the VAT liability of insurance transactions and insurance related services.

 They’re not for profit, membership organisations.
 Their insurance capital is provided by subscriptions from members.

 Where these subscriptions relate solely to the provision of insurance they’re exempt from VAT.
-If the subscription also covers other goods and services, the part of the subscription relating to those other supplies won’t be exempt as insurance but may qualify for VAT relief elsewhere, for example, under the exemption which covers certain supplies relating to health and welfare.
+If the subscription also covers other goods and services, the part of the subscription relating to those other supplies will not be exempt as insurance but may qualify for VAT relief elsewhere, for example, under the exemption which covers certain supplies relating to health and welfare.

 3.3 Supplies by medical and welfare funds

-Subscriptions to a medical or welfare fund which isn’t a Friendly Society, mentioned in paragraph 3.2, but it provides specified non discretionary benefits in the event of, things like, illness or accidents are exempt from VAT as insurance.
+Subscriptions to a medical or welfare fund which is not a Friendly Society, mentioned in paragraph 3.2, but it provides specified non discretionary benefits in the event of, things like, illness or accidents are exempt from VAT as insurance.
 Employers often operate this type of funds for the benefit of their employees.
 Under such schemes, the employee has a legal right or entitlement to a benefit on the occurrence of a specified event.

-A scheme wouldn’t amount to insurance, but where benefits are not specified and the amounts paid out are entirely at the discretion of the persons controlling the fund.
+A scheme would not amount to insurance, but where benefits are not specified and the amounts paid out are entirely at the discretion of the persons controlling the fund.
 If this is the case, the subscriptions may qualify as donations and be outside the scope of VAT because they’re not consideration for any supply.

 3.4 Supplies by Protection and Indemnity (P&I) clubs